saraho1123/romcom/README.md

 Romance was in the air for this project!
 Well ... maybe on the screen ... the small screen!
 We were asked to write JavaScript that would allow a user to display random romance novel book covers, save book covers they like, as well as create and save (if they chose) their own covers.

+We were able to complete functionality for all five iterations of the assigned project.
+Team work was important in completing this project along with some input from cohort mates and a Turing mentor.

  To highlight the main features of our project, we are including several screenshots.

 Screenshot of a random cover: